Mostyshche: War milestones

 In the First and Second World Wars, the road through the village became the main way for the movement of troops between Kalush and Stryj.
 Limited number of men managed to enter the Legion of Ukrainian Sich Riflemen.
-It was also held a partial mobilization of the rest population to the Austrian troops, many of them were killed or taken prisoner.
+A partial mobilization of the rest population to the Austrian troops also took place, and many of them were killed or taken prisoner.
 After the occupation of Galicia by Russian troops, the army headquarters were placed in the school, a field radio station was set up nearby.
 The Tsar's brother - Mikhail - served in the headquarters, he was a contact person on the issues of the looting by Russian soldiers.
 After the return of the Austro-Hungarian troops, full mobilization was carried out, including even those who returned from captivity.
 Mobilized troops were sent mostly on the Italian front, where in the fierce battles majority died.

-On 1st of November 1919 Ukrainians declared the creation of their own state.
+On 1st of November 1918 Ukrainians declared the creation of [their own state.
 The next day Polish troops started their aggression against it.
 Mostyshche residents went into the ranks of Ukrainian Galician Army, however they could not save the independence.